JuliaLang/julia/CONTRIBUTING.md

 - Contributing code?
 Be sure to review the [contributor checklist](https://github.com/JuliaLang/julia/blob/master/CONTRIBUTING.md#contributor-checklist) for helpful tips on the tools we use to build Julia.

 - Library feature requests are generally not accepted on this issue tracker.
 New libraries should be developed as [packages](http://docs.julialang.org/en/release-0.4/manual/packages/#package-development).
-Please email the [julia-users](https://groups.google.com/forum/#!forum/julia-users) mailing list to discuss library ideas.
+Discuss ideas for libraries at the [Julia Discourse forum](https://discourse.julialang.org/).
 Doing so will often lead to pointers to existing projects and bring together collaborators with common interests.

 ## Contributor Checklist